Trey133/jekyll-now/_posts/17-09-30-Setting-Up-A-SSH-Server-On-Kali-Linux.md

         <img src="http://programthirteen.com/images/new-motd.png" alt="" height="500px" width="750px"/>
     </a>
 </figure>
-<p>You do not neccessarily have to edit the sshd_config file to show the motd but I always to ensure that<br />
+<p>You do not neccessarily have to edit the sshd_config file to show the motd but I always do to ensure that<br />
-message is displayed when a user logs in.</p>
+the message is displayed when a user logs in.</p>
 <p>That is all for this tutorial.
 In a future tutorial I will show you how to edit your sshd_config file to allow<br />
 only specified users or hosts as well as a few other security related tweaks.</p>
 <h5 style="text-align: left">Author: 73RM1N41@Program13</h5>
-<h5 style="text-align: left">Date: 09-30-17</h5>